rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:**
 Today is a really good day.
 My first prototype for player movement is done.
 I can use the map, which is created the room objects.
 I can reference the object instance variables.
 Everything works.
 It's with classes and it works.
 I'm so happy!
 It took so long to figure this out hahaha.

+### Day 58: April 9th, 2022
+##### Adv.
+Room Creation

+**Today's Progress:**
+1. Removed unused index variable from Room() class.
+2. Worked out thought process for associating puzzles with rooms.

+**Thoughts:**

+Ok.
+So I have a rough outline of how the player can move from one room to another.
+Now I need a way of creating puzzles inside these rooms.
+I already have one built puzzle.
+The oxygen puzzle which uses threading.
+I'm not sure how I can make this part of the object.
+Do I want a seperate file just for created rooms?
+Here I would define the objects i'm creating with their own methods?

+Do I need a puzzle class?
+Or should puzzles still be their own seperate functions that are called when a player is inside a certain room?

+If I want to associate a puzzle with a room, how do I do that?
+Should the puzzle be in its own function?
+Or should the puzzle be a method within the object?

+If the puzzle is a method within the object, can I create methods that are specific to individual objects?
+Is that a thing?